 I stood there, waiting.
 But her body language was clear.
 I sighed and walked away.

-If this is what it’s like at the age of 8, how in the world am I going to connect with her when she’s a moody teenager?
+If this is what it’s like as a tween, how in the world am I going to connect with her when she’s a moody teenager?

 Related: A Quick Fix for a Pouting Kid